shramee/noir-v1-elgamal/README.md

-# Elgamal Cryptosystem for Noir v1+
+# Elgamal Cryptosystem on Elliptic Curve for Additive homomorphism

 ## 1. Elgamal on a Multiplicative group of integers